-Machine Checking (\Available when supported by the CPU.)
+Machine Checking (Available if supported by the CPU)

-Set to Enabled to activate the function of Machine Checking and allow the CPU to detect and report hardware (machine) errors via a set of model-specific registers (MSRs).
+Set to Enabled to enable Machine Checking support and allow the CPU to detect and report hardware (machine) errors via a set of model-specific registers (MSRs).
 The options are Disabled and Enabled.